songster-sa/aws-sw-arch-associate-notes/readme.md

 - AMIs - region specific - by default all private and live in S3
     - u can share with other accounts - u own ami
     - if they copy - they own the copied ami (add create-volume permission checkbox)
+    - when u copy - both AMI and snapshot is copied to new region
     - to copy
         - u need access to backed storage ( EBS or S3 )
         - OR - u launch instance and then create new AMI from that